ProFoxyfy/DarkDB/README.md

 # read all lines as string
 print(darkdb.dbAsString("mydatabase.db"))
 ```
-If you want to delete a database simply just delete the database file.
+If you want to delete a database simply just rm -rf that file.
 Its not hard.

 # Pros and Cons